Updated By Kathleen Michon

 Married Couples - System 1 allows married couples filing jointly for bankrupty to each claim the amount of the exemption (which means as a couple, they get twice the amount of the listed exemption).
 This is called "doubling."
 System 2 does not allow married couples filing jointly to double.

-Homestead Exemption - Generally debtors who own their homes prefer System 1 as the value of the homestead exemption allowed under System 1 is up to $75,000 for single filers, $100,000 for a family, and $175,000 if the homeowner is 65 or older or physically or mentally disabled.
-Under System 2, the homestead exemption is $22,075.
+Homestead Exemption - Generally debtors who own their homes prefer System 1 as the value of the homestead exemption allowed under System 1 is up to $75,000 for single filers; $100,000 for a family; $175,000 if the homeowner is 65 or older or physically or mentally disabled; and $175,000 if the debtor is 55 or older and and earns less then $25,000 if single and less than $35,000 if married.
+Under System 2, the homestead exemption is $25,575.

 Wage Exemption - No wage exemption is permitted under System 2 while System 1 allows an exemption of at least 75 percent of the wages received by the debtor within 30 days of bankruptcy filing.